KDE/kreenshot-editor/README.md

 TODO
 ----
-- use KREEN forward decls
-- use #pragma once? (non-standard)
+- make save with correct path work
 - // TODO: tell the document that it's filepath has changed!!!
     0. everywhere where filepath is used, use filename (and filename becomes filenameNoPath)
     1. rename ItemsManager to Document
     2. move baseImage from kreenshoteditor to Document
     3. add filepath to Document
     4. make "save as" work correctly
+- use KREEN forward decls etc.
+- use #pragma once? (non-standard) / replace it as soon as someone sees a problem
 - // TODO: file format handling!
 - // TODO: exception handling or similar!!! http://stackoverflow.com/questions/1438535/how-to-run-a-command-at-compile-with-in-makefile-generated-by-cmake